 To clear entries from your temporary list:

-ANZCA Library provides access to a large range of medical journals and e-journals, specialising in anaesthesia and pain medicine-related titles.
+ANZCA library provides access to a large range of medical e-journals, specialising in anaesthesia, pain medicine and intensive care-related titles.

-For further information about accessing journals, see the Journals page
+For further information about accessing e-journals, see the e-Journalspage

 This service not available to CICM users.

 This feature not available to CICM users.